When it comes to curly hair care there’s a lot of confusion, a lot of questions, and… not a lot of answers.

 We’re coming at you with fool-proof science and we’re about to flip your curly girl method on its head.
 Consider us your method myth busters.

-First up: We tackle the biggest concern on everyone’s minds: hair loss and loss of curl pattern.
+First up: We tackle the biggest concern on everyone’s minds: curly hair thinning and loss of curl pattern.

 Here’s a stat you’ve heard before: each day, you lose 100 strands of hair.
 We know.
 But what does that even mean?